Awarded a National Endowment for the Arts “Our Town Grant.”

 Made with the support of the Tallgrass Artist Residency and in partnership with the Kansas Creative Arts Commission, Center for Living Education & the Tallgrass Prairie National Preserve.

-Awards: Best Experimental Film, ARFF International (2019, Amsterdam, Netherlands), Award for Photography, Visions of the Flint Hills (2019, Buttonwood Art Space, Kansas City, MO)
+Awards: Merit Award, The Impact Docs Awards (2020, Los Angeles, CA); Best Experimental Film, ARFF International (2019, Amsterdam, Netherlands); Award for Photography, Visions of the Flint Hills (2019, Buttonwood Art Space, Kansas City, MO)

-In 2017, Cyan Meeks co-founded The Union Library as an affordable artist workspace, exhibition space, performance venue and sound recording studio to serve our local community who would not have access to these creative opportunities and experiences otherwise.
-Hosting a series of monthly events throughout the year provides artists and performers the space and resources needed to obtain their goals and to build their individual followings while contributing to the cohesion of our local creative communities.
-It has served nationally known artists who would not have exhibited or performed in Kansas City without access to this alternative space.
+The Union Library, co-founded by Cyan Meeks and Stephen Cruz in 2017, is a low-budget, grassroots, artist-run underground space dedicated to offering affordable artist workspace, exhibition space, performance venue, independent filmmaking location, arts community building events, sound recording studio, and arts programming to serve our local underserved artist community who would not have access to these creative opportunities and experiences otherwise.
+Acting as a host for both individual artists and artist collectives from diverse groups to materialize their various disciplines (visual art, film, dance, performance art, immersive happenings, theater, sonic art, creative skill sharing, community building events), provides artists and performers the space and resources needed to obtain their goals and to build their individual followings while contributing to the cohesion of our local creative communities.
+Additionally, we have served nationally known artists who would not have exhibited or performed in Kansas City without access to this alternative space.

 50” x 36.5”, Archival Print